How to find free furniture.

 There are many different types of goods provided as well as free furniture programs available.
-Usually an organization that helps the low income, such as the Salvation Army or St. Vincent de Paul, will provide essential items to struggling families or individuals.
+Usually an organization near you that helps the low income, such as the Salvation Army or St. Vincent de Paul, will provide essential items to struggling families or individuals.
 This may include beds, kitchen tables, cribs, small appliances, mattresses, couches, household supplies, and small furnishings for a new home.
 Many more items may be provided as well by the furniture banks or organizations that offer support.

 The furniture items are given out for one of many reasons.
 They include, but are not limited to, the following.

 - A family living in poverty that is getting established into a new home may be given items.

 - A formerly homeless person can be given beds, blankets, and other needed furnishings for a new apartment.